alexandriaproject-io/llm-inference/README.md

 https://developer.nvidia.com/cuda-downloads \
 Select your system config and how you want to install the SDK.

+`NOTE: If you have 10xx series GPU you will require CUDA 11.8`

 ## Setup with local python

 **Create Virtual Environment:**\